smarter-travel-media/stac/README.rst

 .. image:: https://travis-ci.org/smarter-travel-media/stac.svg?branch=master
     :target: https://travis-ci.org/smarter-travel-media/stac

-**WARNING - This is super pre-alpha-barely-works software right now**
+**WARNING - This is alpha software and subject to bugs and/or breaking changes**

 Stac is a tiny Artifactory client designed for getting the most recent version (or versions) of a project from an Artifactory server.
 The target use case is downloading project artifacts